day50-dev/sidechat/README.md

  * **[Shell Snoopers](#the-shell-snoopers)**: Tiny tools for shining up your shell

 ### But wait!
-To use anything here you'll need a modernish version of [streamdown](https://github.com/kristopolous/Streamdown) and [simonw's llm](https://github.com/simonw/llm). [fzf](https://github.com/junegunn/fzf) is also needed for the talkers!
+To use these you'll need a modernish version of [streamdown](https://github.com/kristopolous/Streamdown) and [simonw's llm](https://github.com/simonw/llm). [fzf](https://github.com/junegunn/fzf) is also needed for the talkers!

 ## The Tmux Talkers